davidtchiu/davidtchiu.github.io/teaching/cs161/lab6.diamonds/index.md

 #### Part I: Diamonds

 Our objective is to create a new class that can create  `Diamond`s with the same set of methods as all the other shape classes.
 But as you know, there are code in the other shape classes that we still don't know how to read.
-But no worries, such is the power of abstraction!
+But no worries, such is the power of abstraction -- we don't have to care about those details!
 Let's get started...

 1. Create a new class called `Diamond`.
 For now, a diamond needs only to store references to two `Triangles` as its instance variables.
 Declare those now.
 Because of their placement, I would name them `top` and `bottom`.